2018 Saudi Super Cup

-The 2018 Saudi Super Cup was the 5th edition of the Saudi Super Cup, an annual football match played between the winners of the previous season's Saudi Pro League and King's Cup.
-It was played on 18 August 2018 by Al-Hilal, the winners of the 2017–18 Saudi Pro League, and Al-Ittihad, the winners of the 2018 King Cup.
-The match was held at Loftus Road in London, England for the second time.
-Al-Hilal won the match 2–1 securing their second title in the competition.
+The 2018 Saudi Super Cup was the fifth edition of the Saudi Super Cup, an annual football match played between the winners of the previous season's Saudi Pro League and King Cup.

+The match was played on 18 August 2018 between Al-Hilal, the winners of the 2017–18 Saudi Pro League, and Al-Ittihad, the winners of the 2018 King Cup.

+It was held at Loftus Road in London, England, marking the second time the stadium hosted the Saudi Super Cup, and the third consecutive edition of the competition to be played in England.

+Al-Hilal won the match 2–1, securing their second Saudi Super Cup title.

 Venue

 Loftus Road was announced as the venue of the final on 27 July 2018.
 This was the second time Loftus Road hosted the final and was the third time it was hosted in London.

 Loftus Road was built in 1904 and has been used as the home stadium of Queens Park Rangers since 1917.
 Its current capacity is 18,439, and the record attendance was 35,353 in 1974.